The idea of not using physical keys is great. If only it worked.

 Yale’s Assure Lock with Bluetooth and Z-Wave (YRD4) aims to rid your pocket of jangling keys, promising a world where you only need to twist your phone to unlock your front door.
 Unfortunately, it fails miserably.

-I had the opportunity to install this so-called smart lock — replacing a traditional deadbolt — only to find myself sometimes locked out of my own house.
-Here are four standout issues that you need to know if you’re thinking of buying a Yale Assure smart lock.
+I had the opportunity to install this so-called “smart lock” — replacing a traditional deadbolt — only to find myself sometimes locked out of my own house.
+Here are four issues affecting the Yale Assure smart lock you need to know.

 1. Wireless Connectivity Means Lots of Troubleshooting